Johan-Hennius/kit-wagstaff-tattoo/README.md

 ## Tools & Technologies Used

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-In this section, you should explain the various tools and technologies used to develop the project.
-Make sure to put a link (where applicable) to the source, and explain what each was used for.
-Some examples have been provided, but this is just a sample only, your project might've used others.
-Feel free to delete any unused items below as necessary.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 - [HTML](https://en.wikipedia.org/wiki/HTML) used for the main site content.
 - [CSS](https://en.wikipedia.org/wiki/CSS) used for the main site design and layout.
 - [CSS :root variables](https://www.w3schools.com/css/css3_variables.asp) used for reusable styles throughout the site.